-Figure 5-7 Face Recognition Display Settings
+Figure 5-8 Facial Recognition Display Settings

-Step 7 (Optional) Click 🔯 on the upper right corner to search and export record.
+Step 9 (Optional) Click on the upper right corner to search and export record.

-- 1) Set the search parameters as you desired. - 2) Click Search. - 3) Click Export Attendance Record or Export Check-in Record
+1) Set the search parameters as you desired.

+- 2) Click Search. - 3) Click Export Attendance Record or Export Check-in Record

-- •Ensure you have inserted USB flash drive before export. - You can click a record to review the attendance information of this individual in calendar.
+- Ensure you have inserted USB flash drive before export. - You can click a record to review the attendance information of this individual in calendar. - For guest and operator user, it requires Local Video Export permission (in Camera Permission) to search and export record.